Skip to main content

 To be fully accepted to the undergraduate nursing program, students must meet the following requirements:

-• Hold a conferred diploma or associate degree in nursing from a State Board of Nursing approved program that prepares students for the NCLEX-RN exam OR an accredited nursing program.
+• Hold a conferred diploma in nursing from a State Board of Nursing approved program that prepares students for the NCLEX-RN exam OR an accredited nursing program.

 • Have a cumulative GPA of at least 2.5 on the degree-awarding transcript OR a cumulative GPA between 2.0 and 2.49 on the degree-awarding transcript with a minimum of 9 credit hours earned subsequent to the diploma or associate degree with at least a 2.5 cumulative GPA.